-- Binge drinking

-- For women, 4 or more drinks during a single occasion.

-- For men, 5 or more drinks during a single occasion.
+- Binge drinking, the most common form of excessive drinking, is defined as consuming - For women, 4 or more drinks during a single occasion. - For men, 5 or more drinks during a single occasion. - Heavy drinking, is defined as consuming - For women, 8 or more drinks per week - For men, 15 or more drinks per week

-- Heavy drinking

-- For women, 8 or more drinks per week

-- For men, 15 or more drinks per week